Purchase Information for the following items is available on this site:

 “I really cannot say enough good stuff about Columbia Passage.
 Not only does it sing with beautiful melodies and challenging rhythms, it plays perfectly on recorders.
 Phil Neuman understands the ranges of recorders and uses that to weave the sights and sounds of the beloved Columbia Gorge and Oregon’s rich history.
 A perfect and must have for any recorder orchestra wanting a worthwhile challenge with extraordinary musical payoff.”
 Laura Kuhlman

 “Columbia Passage is a wonderful piece that offers something for every voice.
 The melody weaves its way through several genres seamlessly including a fugue, as a traditional folk tune, ragtime, and jazz.
 It is fun play and the melody stays with you after the piece is done (the sign of a great tune).
 When we played Columbia Passage at its debut at the PRS Early Music Workshop held at Menucha on the Columbia Gorge, there was a rousing round of applause at the conclusion of the piece by all 55 participants.
 Everyone loved it, from sopranos to contrabasses.
 It was an instant hit!
 This piece is fun for audiences as well due to the changes in tempo, genre, syncopation, and the charm of the melody itself.
 5 stars for Columbia Passage!”
 Debbie McMeel

 Gayle Neuman wrote a step-by-step set of instructions for making reeds for many renaissance double reeds instruments.
-This reed making booklet is available for purchase.
+This reed making booklet is available for purchase for $10 plus postage.
 Click Books to see more information.